In this post, we’ll see how to enable soft keys on Android. Let’s get started.

 Note: Take a Nandroid backup before proceeding.

-Add the following code at the end: qemu.hw.mainkeys=0
+- Add the following code at the end in a new line: qemu.hw.mainkeys=0

 That’s it.
 All done.